gitforwork2/gitforwork.github.io/_posts/2015-10-10-i140-foia-form-g-639-instruction.md

 ###In the section 3 (subject of record consent to release info).
 What should I request all of my records or portion of records
 * * *
 ###Is it mandatory to get the FOIA application notarized?
 No. You can also "Sign under perjury".
-Its upto you to decide.
+Its up to you to decide.
 * * *
 ###What is an A-#?
-This is a number USCIS uniquely assigns to you after your I140 is approved.
+Alien number (A#) is a number USCIS uniquely assigns to you after your I140 is approved.
 This number is carried all the way through to your green card.
 If you have obtained a visa extension with approved I140, your I797 should have the A-number.
+ This is not the same as labour/PERM number (example: A-xxxxx-xxxxx).

+ People have indicated this is also not the same A# printed on the OPT EAD cards for people who studied in the US.
+ However, A-# is not a mandatory item.
+Doesn't hurt to have though.
 * * *
-###I have a A-xxxxx-xxxxx when my labour/PERM was filed.
-Is it the same number?
-No. That is a different number.
-Refer to the above question.
-* * *
-###I studied in the US, My OPT EAD card has an A-number.
-Is it the same?
-No. That is a different number too.
-Refer to the above question.
-* * *
-###People state that ones A-number can be obtained by calling USCIS Support/Infopass?
-Do I need to do that?
-No. It's not mandatory.
-While getting your A-number is beneficial, many people have indicated they were sucessful without one.
-USCIS is able to locate your documents with imple information like your passport #, date of birth, latest I-94 # etc.
-* * *
 ###Where do I send the documents?
-You can do one of fax/email/physical post.
-People have generally indicated success with email or physical mail.
+You can either send using an email or a normal mail.

+Email:
+uscis.foia@uscis.dhs.gov

+Physical address:
+National Records Center (NRC)
+FOIA/PA Office
+P.O.
+Box 648010
+Lee's Summit, MO 64064-8010
 * * *
 ###What happens after making the FOIA request?
 USCIS sends a physical letter to your address with a control # within 2-3 weeks.
 This number can be used to track your case online